Angel Heart

 Story & Plot Summary: Angel Heart

-Quick Plot Summary: Released in 1987, Angel Heart is a Horror, Mystery film directed by Alan Parker.
+Quick Plot Summary: Released in 1987, Angel Heart is a Horror, Mystery film directed by Alan Parker, written by Alan Parker.
 The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict involving Mickey Rourke.
+It provides a scannable look at the movie's central conflict involving Mickey Rourke as Harry Angel.

 The horror unfolds through carefully crafted atmosphere and escalating dread.
 A down-and-out Brooklyn detective is hired to track down a singer on an odyssey that will take him through the desperate streets of Harlem, the smoke-filled jazz clubs of New Orleans, and the swamps of Louisiana and its seedy underworld of voodoo.
 Director Alan Parker uses both psychological terror and visceral scares, building tension through what's unseen as much as what's shown.
 The pacing allows for breathing room between scares, making each frightening moment more effective.